intojs/color-spotter/README.md

 ### Testing

-Testing is easy due the FP principles used all around the app.
+Testing is easy due to the FP principles used all around the app.